apache/arrow/docs/source/cpp/compute.rst

   that each field or attribute (corresponding to the same row) are hashed and combined into a single hash value.

-* \(2) The hashing algorithm is "xxHash", using vendored code (see "hashing.h").
-Nested types are not currently supported.
-Hashing of small strings is specialized.

 Categorizations
 ~~~~~~~~~~~~~~~